 Many states and famous trails have their own associations.
 For example, the Appalachian Trail Conservancy and the Pacific Crest Trail Association are two of the most popular trails in the United States.

 The American Hiking Society: This is perhaps one of the most comprehensive resources out there.

-Becoming a member allows you to get involved with maintaining hiking trails around the country, through which you’re bound to meet tons of hiking companions.
+Becoming a member allows you to get involved with maintaining hiking trails around the country, through which you’re bound to meet hiking companions.

-Nature or Science Centers: While this might not seem like an obvious resource for seeking out hiking groups, many nature and science centers offers tons of guided tours and field trips, which provide you with the opportunity to hit the trails and meet other outdoor enthusiasts.
+Nature or Science Centers: While this might not seem like an obvious resource for seeking out hiking groups, many nature and science centers offer guided tours and field trips, which provide you with the opportunity to hit the trails and meet other outdoor enthusiasts.

 Outdoor Gear Retailers: Outdoor retailers are developing popular programs geared to get people outside.

 You can search for classes, outings, and events near you on REI’s website.

 Some of the activities offered include day hiking, wilderness survival classes, full moon hikes, and introductory backpacking classes.

 Don’t have an REI near you?
 Check with your local outdoor gear retailer for any opportunities they might have.

 Even if they don’t offer any programs, the people that work there are familiar with the outdoor industry in that particular area — they could serve as helpful resources.